 - Season brisket on both sides with salt and pepper.

 - Heat large pan and add olive oil.
 Brown both sides of the brisket.
-Place in a large pan. )I use an extra large foil pan that I place on a baking sheet.)
+Place the browned brisket in a large pan. )I use an extra large foil pan that I place on a baking sheet.)

-- Add the oregano, garlic and broth to the pan.
+- Add the oregano, garlic and water to the pan.
 Cover the pan with foil.

-- Bake the brisket for 2-3 hours at 375°.
+- Roast the brisket for 2-3 hours at 375°.
 Reduce heat to 325° and roast for another 2-3 hours until the brisket is fork tender.
 It should be falling apart.

 - Remove the brisket from the oven, and let it rest for about 20 minutes.

 - Remove the brisket and place in a cutting board, remove the fat and cut the meat into chunks.
 Place the cut meat in a pan (a smaller one that is appropriate for the amount of meat you have cut up).

-- Strain 3 1/2 cups of liquid into a mixing bowl.
+- Skin the fat from the liquid left in the original pan.
 Add the flour, chili powder and cumin to the liquid and mix well.
 The liquid should still be quite hot from the oven, so it should thicken quickly.
 Add the red salsa and green chilies.
 Pour over the cut up brisket.
 Cover the pan with foil.